Discovering different views about sustainability

 Creation as an expression of God’s goodness and beauty

 The biblical call to stewardship is not only to protect the earth and its creatures.
 It is also a call to recognise creation as an expression of God.
-This call is heard throughout the Hebrew scriptures, or Old Testament.
-For example in Psalms 104, Psalm 8 and Psalm 148.
+This call is heard throughout the Hebrew scriptures or Old Testament.
+For example in Psalm 104, Psalm 8 and Psalm 148.
 The psalmists were clearly struck by traces of God in their own physical environments!

 - What things does the psalmist perceive?